Preston Nature Preserve

 Trail Description

-Preston Nature Preserve is located on the south side of Krug Road.
 Pulling in through the gate, you are welcomed to a grassy area that has ample parking.
-The blue trail portions are mainly grass meadows with occasional packed earth and dirt paths along the wooded areas.
-The red trail is packed earth and dirt trails that go through dense forests and offers a small loop at the southern edge of the preserve.
-The red and blue trails connect often with each other, making for a diverse hike through various terrains.
-Bird boxes and benches are strategically located throughout the preserve, allowing for areas of rest for taking in the beauty of nature.
-Stonewalls are interspersed throughout the preserve, adding historical aesthetics.
-Note that there is barbwire along the stonewalls; therefore, it is not recommended to get close to them.
-Also included on this preserve are wetlands and marshes.
-Do not be surprised if portions of the trail are wet at times of heavy rain or snow.
-There are board and bog walks that help; have a good pair of boots for these portions during the wet weather.
+The trails are not color-marked, but are clearly evident.
+There is a bench atop a small hill near the parking area, and another down by the old ice pond, allowing for areas of rest for taking in the beauty of nature.
+Stone walls are interspersed throughout the preserve, adding historical aesthetics.
+Note that there is barbed wire along the stone walls; therefore, it is not recommended to get close to the stone walls.
+Also included on this preserve is a significant swamp.
+Expect those portions of the trail to be wet at times of heavy rain or snow.
+There is a new bridge in the swamp which helps, but we recommend a good pair of boots for these portions during wet weather.
+It dries out to “merely boggy” during the summer dry season.
 The trail can be as narrow as 2 feet at times or wide open in the grass meadows.
 Total trail distance is approximately 2 miles with elevation changes of 102 feet.
 The trails are pet friendly for dogs on a leash.